Arpeggio Anchor Build Guide

 When dry, put 3/8 * 7/8 stainless steel washer on the plastic tube, followed by a 10x15x4 bearing.

-Place the slip ring into the slip ring block and secure it using 2 M3x8 screws with an m4 washer on each in the 2/3 accessible screw holes.
+Place the slip ring into the slip ring block and secure it using 2 M3x8 screws with an m4 washer on each in the 2 out of 3 accessible screw holes.

 Thread the rotating wire end through the tube in the spool about half way, and using the access you still have to the back of the spool, thread the wire out the side of the spool through the wire hole. don't sinch it all the way down yet in order to leave room for the screws that secure the motor.